The Ford Heights Four

-The Ford Heights Four (Verneal Jimerson, Dennis Williams, Kenneth Adams and Willie Rainge) were formerly imprisoned convicts, who were falsely accused and convicted of the double murder of Lawrence Lionberg and Carol Schmal in Ford Heights, Illinois, and later exonerated.
-Jimerson and Williams were sentenced to death, Adams to 75 years in jail and Rainge to life.
+The Ford Heights Four (Verneal Jimerson, Dennis Williams, Kenneth Adams, and Willie Rainge) were formerly imprisoned convicts, who were falsely accused and convicted of the double murder of Lawrence Lionberg and Carol Schmal in Ford Heights, Illinois, and later exonerated.
+Jimerson and Williams were sentenced to death, Adams to 75 years in prison and Rainge to life.
 Following the murder in 1978, the four spent almost two decades in prison before being released in 1996.
 This miscarriage of justice was due to false forensic testimony, coercion of a prosecution witness, perjury by another witness who had an incentive to lie, and prosecution and police misconduct.
 The DNA evidence uncovered in the investigation to clear their names eventually led to the arrest and conviction of the real killers.

 Murder and first trial

 On May 11, 1978, 28-year-old Lawrence Lionberg (who was working a night shift at a Homewood, Illinois, gas station) and his 23-year-old fiancé Carol Schmal were kidnapped.
 Schmal was raped several times and both were shot in the back of the head.
 There was a public outcry at the brutal murder.